ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 4/W4 - Day 4 & 5 - S3 Properties, S3 Lifecycle,S3 Permissions, S3 Static Website Hosting, CORS.md

 Leverage the knowledge within your unstructured data

 AWS Glue helps movement of data between data lake and your application
+# S3 - CORS - Cross Origin Resource Sharing
+One domain contacts another -> example.org to my-bucket.s3.amasonaws.com | if there's no permission set for this the request will be invalid.

+CORS allows for these requests between domains

+### Use case
+You have a website -> https://www.mywebsite.com and you want to display

 ---